TheJanzap/gitlab-time-report/README.md

 )
 ```

+# Contributing

+If you encounter any problems when using the application, please create an issue and we will take a look at it when we
+have the time.
+Like to implement something yourself?
+Simply create a Merge Request for us to review.

+If you're new to Rust, we have a short [Rust Beginners Guide] (in German) to get you up to speed with the Rust Basics
+if you're already familiar with other programming languages.

 # Background

 This application was originally developed as a Studienarbeit (term paper / practical research project) as part of the